codevakure/ic/packages/guardrails/setup/docs/README.md

 # AWS Bedrock Guardrails Documentation

-This folder contains documentation and command references for managing AWS Bedrock Guardrails for the Ranger Chat banking application.
+This folder contains documentation and command references for managing AWS Bedrock Guardrails for the LibreChat Chat banking application.

 ## 📁 Files